-The prophecy of Matthew 24:29 has been mentioned also in the following references: Acts 2:20; Joel 2:10; Revelation 6:12,13.
-This prophecy, like many other prophecies, has dual fulfillments.
+The prophecy of darkening of the Sun, moon turning to blood, and falling of stars in Matthew 24:29 has been mentioned also in the following references: Revelation 6:12-13; Acts 2:20; Joel 2:10.
+This prophecy, like many other prophecies, has dual fulfillment.
 One is historic and the other is futuristic:

 1. The sun turned into darkness.

 Prophecy: “Immediately after the tribulation of those days shall the sun be darkened” (Matthew 24:29).

 Fulfillment: This was fulfilled by a day of supernatural darkness on May 19, 1780.
 The darkness was not caused by any eclipse of the sun by the moon, for it was full moon only the night before, and consequently the moon was on the opposite side of the earth from the sun.